Riley-D-1/Software-Assement-Task-2/readme.md

 2. In your browser locate the downloads and double click on the program.

 3. You likely will have to say yes, I trust the exe from an unknown publisher.
-The exe will then run the GUI which you can navigate around in and use.
+The exe will then run the program without needing any dependicies!

 ## Common Errors and Solutions
-- Only a UI you can navigate through.
-All of the game logic is not functional.
-- DOES NOT WORK IN OTHER RESOLUTIONS THAT ARE NOT 1080p
+- Imperfect but functioning game.
+I am working towards clearing up the game but most of the program is working correctly just going to make it easier to understand and use.